 - Labrador Retrievers.

-Tend to have a higher propensity to develop Acral Lick Dermatitis, researchers tend to believe that there must be some genetic or hereditary connection to the condition and believe it may be linked to some type of obsessive-compulsive disorder.
+Tending to have a higher propensity to develop Acral Lick Dermatitis, researchers tend to believe that there must be some genetic or hereditary connection to the condition and think it may be linked to some type of obsessive-compulsive disorder.

-Many of the cognitive therapy approaches that work so well in “human” subjects simply can’t be applied to our four-legged friends which limit what one can do to help treat dogs suffering from this condition.
+Unfortunately, many cognitive therapy approaches that work so well in “human” subjects can’t be applied to our four-legged friends, limiting what one can do to help treat dogs suffering from this condition.

-Studies have shown that removing stress and minimizing “boredom” from an afflicted dog daily routine does seem to help along with experimenting with anti-inflammatory medications which could potentially address any possible allergy causes that could be at play.
+Studies have shown that removing stress and minimizing “boredom” from an afflicted dog’s daily routine does seem to help, along with experimenting with anti-inflammatory medications, which could potentially address any possible allergy causes that could be at play.

-Behavior modification specialist may be able to help, and in some cases folks have attempted to prescribe anti-anxiety medications to help minimize the symptoms associated with this condition.
+Additionally, behavior modification specialists may be able to help, and in some cases, folks have attempted to prescribe anti-anxiety medications to help minimize the symptoms associated with this condition.

 But this is where…

-We here at IndulgeYourPet usually like to remind our readers that we’re not medical specialist and we’re certainly not VETERINARIANS!
-We’re just a bunch of folks who have a passion about animals and hate to see them suffering.
+We here at IndulgeYourPet usually like to remind our readers that we’re not medical specialists and certainly not VETERINARIANS!
+We’re just a bunch of folks who have a passion for animals and hate seeing them suffer.

 This is why…